AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 ## g5se, storage enhanced instance family

-g5se is in public preview.
-If you need to use g5se, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+vgn6i is in invitational preview.
+To use vgn6i, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

-Features
+Features:

--   A single g5se instance attached with enhanced SSDs \(ESSDs\) can deliver a random read/write IOPS of up to 1,000,000 and a sequential read/write performance of up to 32 Gbit/s.
+-   A single g5se instance attached with enhanced SSDs \(ESSDs\) can deliver a random IOPS of up to 1,000,000 and a sequential read and write performance of up to 32 Gbit/s.
 -   You can create g5se instances on only dedicated hosts.

     **Note:** For information about other types of instances that can be created on dedicated hosts, see [Dedicated host types](/intl.en-US/Product Introduction/Dedicated host types.md).

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
 -   Provides high storage I/O performance based on large compute capacity.

     **Note:** For more information about the storage I/O performance of the new generation of enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).

 -   Offers a CPU-to-memory ratio of 1:4.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors for consistent computing performance.
+-   Uses 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors with consistent computing performance.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   I/O intensive scenarios, such as large and medium-sized OLTP core databases
     -   Large and medium-sized NoSQL databases
     -   Search and real-time log analytics